satyakonmsft/skype-docs/Skype/Skype-For-Business-Bot-Framework/README.md

 Thank you for your interest in **Skype for Business Bot Framework** documentation!

-This documentation is hosted on the [Skype Developer platform documentation on Microsoft Docs](./docs/overview.md).
+This documentation is published at [Skype Developer platform documentation](./docs/overview.md).
 Please read it there.

 If you're interested in contributing to this documentation, then please read on.